Funding during the pandemic

 PSNC has been in ongoing negotiations with the Government about the immense pressure pharmacies are under and the need for an urgent funding injection to the sector to ease cashflow.
 We are also in ongoing discussions about the need for more funding for the sector to recognise increasing costs arising from factors such as increasing prescription numbers, staffing costs, one-off costs and rising drugs bills, all resulting from the pandemic.

-While the advance payments are a step in the right direction, PSNC is also seeking a long-term increase to total pharmacy funding in recognition of the unprecedented challenges that pharmacies are facing as a result of the COVID-19 pandemic; this funding bid is still being considered by HM Treasury and Ministers.
+While the advance payments are a step in the right direction, PSNC is also seeking a long-term increase to total pharmacy funding in recognition of the unprecedented challenges that pharmacies are facing as a result of the COVID-19 pandemic.
+Higher-level funding negotiations are now commencing following HM Treasury officials’ consideration of PSNC’s business case and the ongoing data being submitted by the sector.

 In the meantime, a number of new COVID-19 related payments for community pharmacy contractors have been announced in recent weeks.
 Further details on these are outlined below.
 You may also find our COVID-19 Frequently Asked Questions page useful.